irahorecka/pycraigslist/README.rst

 Jump Start
 ----------

-Let's find posts with keyword "Mazda Miata" in the East Bay Area, California:
+Let's find cars & trucks for sale with keyword "Mazda Miata" in the East Bay Area, California:

 .. code:: python